superwfox/ChestShop/README.md

 A special ChestShop designed by Sudark.
--High performance
+\n-High performance
--High DIY ability
+\n-High DIY ability
--Pre-set ready
+\n-Pre-set ready

 This plugin is based on Bukkit(Paper/Spigot),which provides 5 container with their goods ready.